"Variance". To create a variance or quality array the NDF must already exist.

-"_UWORD"corresponding to signed byte, signed word, real, integer, double precision, unsigned byte, and unsigned word.
+"_UWORD"corresponding to signed byte, signed word, real, 64-bit integer, integer, double precision, unsigned byte, and unsigned word respectively.
 See SUN/92 for further details.
 An unambiguous abbreviation may be given.
 TYPE is ignored when COMP =

 "Quality"since the QUALITY component must comprise unsigned bytes (equivalent to TYPE =

 ngc253.datto the NDF called ngc253.
-The input file does not contain a header section.
 The NDF is two-dimensional: 100 elements in x by 60 in y.
 Its data array has type _REAL.
-The data records each have 8 values.
+The data records each have 8 real values.

 ngc253q.datto an existing NDF called ngc253 (such as created in the first example).
-The input file does not contain a header section.
 The NDF is two-dimensional: 100 elements in x by 60 in y.
 Its data array has type _UBYTE.
-The data records each have 100 values.
+The data records each have 100 unsigned-byte values.

 ngc253.datto the NDF called ngc253.
-The input file does not contain a header section.
 The NDF has the current shape and data type is unsigned word.
 The current number of values per record is used.